-JIA is not a single disease; the term applies to a number of chronic arthritides that occur in children and share certain features.
-The current classification system, from the International League of Associations for Rheumatology, defines categories of disease based on clinical and laboratory findings.
+Juvenile idiopathic arthritis is not a single disease; the term applies to a number of chronic, noninfectious arthritides that occur in children and share certain features.
+The current classification system, from the International League of Associations for Rheumatology, defines categories of disease based on clinical and laboratory findings (1 Classification reference Juvenile idiopathic arthritis is a group of rheumatic diseases that begins by age 16.
+Arthritis, fever, rash, adenopathy, splenomegaly, and iridocyclitis are typical of some forms.
+Diagnosis... read more ).
 Some of the categories are subdivided into different forms.
 Categories include the following:

 Many of these categories likely include more than one disease but are useful to help group children with a similar prognosis and response to treatment.
 Also, children sometimes move to different categories during the course of their illness.

-Oligoarticular JIA is the most common form and usually affects young girls.
-It is characterized by involvement of ≤ 4 joints during the first 6 mo of disease.
-Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 mo of disease).
+Oligoarticular JIA is the most common form and typically affects young girls.
+It is characterized by involvement of ≤ 4 joints during the first 6 months of disease.
+Oligoarticular JIA is further divided into 2 types: persistent (always ≤ 4 joints involved) and extended (≥ 5 joints involved after the first 6 months of disease).

 Polyarticular JIA is the second most common form.
 It affects ≥ 5 joints at onset and is divided into 2 types: RF negative and RF positive.
 Typically, young girls are RF negative and have a better prognosis.
-The RF-positive type typically occurs in adolescent girls and is often similar to adult RA.
-In both types, arthritis tends to be symmetric and frequently involves the small joints.
+The RF-positive type typically occurs in adolescent girls and is analogous to adult rheumatoid arthritis.
+In both types, arthritis can be symmetric and frequently involves the small joints.

 Enthesitis-related arthritis involves arthritis and enthesitis (painful inflammation at the insertion of tendons and ligaments).
-It is more common among older boys who may subsequently develop classic features of one of the spondyloarthropathies such as ankylosing spondylitis or reactive arthritis.
-The arthritis tends to be in the lower extremities and asymmetric.
-The HLA-B27 allele is more common in this form of JIA.
+It is more common among older boys, and these patients may subsequently develop arthritis of their axial skeleton (sacroiliac and lumbar spine).
+Enthesitis-related arthritis tends to be in the lower extremities and asymmetric.
+The human leukocyte antigen–B27 (HLA-B27) allele is more common in this form of JIA.

-Psoriatic JIA typically occurs in young girls and is associated with psoriasis, dactylitis (swollen digits), nail pits, or a family history of psoriasis in a 1st-degree relative.
+Psoriatic JIA has a bimodal age distribution.
+One peak occurs in young girls, and the other peak occurs in older males and females (who are equally affected).
+It is associated with psoriasis Psoriasis Psoriasis is an inflammatory disease that manifests most commonly as well-circumscribed, erythematous papules and plaques covered with silvery scales.
+Multiple factors contribute, including... read more , dactylitis (swollen digits), nail pits, or a family history of psoriasis in a 1st-degree relative.
 Arthritis is frequently oligoarticular.

 Undifferentiated JIA is diagnosed when patients do not meet criteria for any one category or meet criteria for more than one.

-Systemic JIA (Still disease) is the least common form and involves fever and systemic manifestations.
+Systemic JIA (Still disease) involves fever and systemic manifestations.

-Manifestations involve the joints and sometimes the eyes and/or skin; systemic JIA may affect multiple organs.
+Manifestations involve the joints and sometimes the eyes and/or skin; systemic juvenile idiopathic arthritis may affect multiple organs.

 Children typically have joint stiffness, swelling, effusion, pain, and tenderness, but some children have no pain.
-Joint manifestations may be symmetric or asymmetric, and involve large or small joints.
-Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, and Achilles and plantar fascia insertions.
+Joint manifestations may be symmetric or asymmetric, and involve large and/or small joints.
+Enthesitis typically causes tenderness of the iliac crest and spine, greater trochanter of the femur, patella, tibial tuberosity, Achilles insertion, or plantar fascia insertions.

 Sometimes, JIA interferes with growth and development.
 Micrognathia (receded chin) due to early closure of mandibular epiphyses or limb length inequality (usually the affected limb is longer) may occur.

-The most common ocular abnormality is iridocyclitis (inflammation of the anterior chamber and anterior vitreous―see see Juvenile idiopathic arthritis (JIA, previously known as juvenile RA)) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
-Rarely, in enthesitis-related arthritis, there is conjunctival injection, pain, and photophobia.
-Iridocyclitis can result in scarring (synechia), glaucoma, or band keratopathy.
+The most common comorbidity is iridocyclitis Juvenile idiopathic arthritis (JIA) A number of connective tissue diseases cause inflammation of the uveal tract.
+(See also Overview of Uveitis.)
+The seronegative spondyloarthropathies are a common cause of anterior uveitis.
+Among... read more (inflammation of the anterior chamber and anterior vitreous) that is typically asymptomatic but sometimes causes blurring of vision and miosis.
+Rarely, in enthesitis-related arthritis, there are also the more common uveitis manifestations of conjunctival injection, pain, and photophobia.
+Iridocyclitis can result in scarring (synechia), cataracts, glaucoma, or band keratopathy.
 Iridocyclitis is most common in oligoarticular JIA, developing in nearly 20% of patients, especially if patients are positive for antinuclear antibodies (ANA).
-It may occur in the other forms but is rare in polyarticular RF-positive JIA and systemic JIA.
+It may occur in the other forms but is exceedingly rare in polyarticular RF-positive JIA and systemic JIA.